jugglerchris/textadept-vi/README.md

 Some customisation for [textadept](http://foicica.com/textadept) to make it feel a bit like vim.
 I like vim's keyboard handling but textadept's scriptability, so this is the solution.
+The aim is for my trained fingers to keep working, while (at least eventually) making good use of textadept's features.

 This is currently experimental, but the most common key bindings I use have been implemented to some extent.
 It requires textadept 6.6_beta or later.